hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="cubbyholedelete"></a>
 # **CubbyholeDelete**
-> void CubbyholeDelete (string path, string cubbyholeMountPath = null)
+> void CubbyholeDelete (string path, string cubbyholeMountPath = "cubbyhole", TimeSpan? wrapTTL = null)

 Deletes the secret at the specified location.